-Son of genre and historical painter Alfred Dixon (1842 – 1919), Charles Edward Dixon was born in the Thameside village of Streatley, in the Royal County of Berkshire on December 8th, 1872.
-Thanks to his father, early on Dixon developed a taste for historical subjects, but his were always of maritime interest and usually centred on what was to be a constant source of inspiration throughout his life, the Thames River.
+Charles Edward Dixon (1872 - 1934) was born in the Thameside village of Streatley, in the Royal County of Berkshire on December 8th, 1872.
+Thanks to his father, early on Dixon developed a taste for historical subjects, but his were always of maritime interest and usually centered on what was to be a constant source of inspiration throughout his life, the river Thames.

-The young family soon moved to London, where the young Dixon made charming and remarkably sophisticated pen drawings of everyday Victorian life.
+The young family moved to London, where the young Dixon made charming and remarkably sophisticated pen drawings of everyday Victorian life.
 In 1889, at the tender age of 16, Dixon exhibited his first pictures at the Royal Academy.
 He also exhibited with the New Watercolour Society.
-In 1900 he was elected a member of the Royal Institute of Paint in Watercolours.
+In 1900 he was elected a member of the Royal Institute of Painters in Water Colours.

 Dixon occasionally worked in oils, though his favoured medium was watercolour.
 He developed a technique of executing very large pieces quite rapidly.
 As a young man Dixon worked as an illustrator for the Illustrated London News and Sphere as well as the Graphic.
 In a book called Britannia’s Bulwarks he provided watercolours for all the colour plates.